ijayhub/ijayhub/README.md

-# Hi there Ijeoma Igboagu  👋
+# Hi there, Ijeoma Igboagu👋🏽

 A Front-end Developer lives in Lagos, Nigeria.